ttrotto/rusterize/README.md

   `last`.
 Available options are `sum`, `first`, `last`, `min`, `max`, `count`, or `any`
 - `background`: background value in final raster.
 Default is None (NaN)

+Note that control over the desired extent is not as strict as for resolution and shape.
+That is, when resolution, output shape, and extent are specified, priority is given to resolution and shape.
+So, extent is not guaranteed, but resolution and shape are.
+If extent is not given, it is taken from the polygons and is not modified, unless you specify a resolution value.
+If you only specify an output shape, the extent is maintained.
+This mimics the logics of `gdal_rasterize`.

 # Usage

 **rusterize** consists of a single function `rusterize()`.
-The Rust implementation returns an array that is then converted to a xarray on the Python side for simpliicty.
+The Rust implementation returns an array that is converted to a xarray on the Python side for simpliicty.

 ``` python